zyxrhythm/zyxw/README.txt

 How to deploy:

 1. Simply Download the zip from github (link to the repo is https://github.com/zyxrhythm/bbclive/tree/4353.info ).
-2. Unzip it on your server's website root directory, like cPanel's "public_html" directory.
+2. Unzip it on your host's website root directory, like cPanel's "public_html" directory.
 3. Configure the host and make the /cgi-bin folder able to execute bash scripts.

 ---------------------